What should people know about Anaphylaxis?

-Undergoing a CPR training can provide a person the necessary skills that can aid numerous health concerns.
+Undergoing CPR training class can provide a person with the necessary skills that can aid numerous health concerns.
 CPR can even aid a person who is having a severe allergic reaction like Anaphylaxis.

 Unlike the common allergic reaction, like sneezing or itching, Anaphylaxis can be fatal.
 To learn more about Anaphylaxis, here are the things you should be aware of.

 Anaphylaxis is an allergic reaction due to exposure to a specific allergen that can potentially be fatal if not immediately addressed.